Home

 Introductions:

-Those present introduced each other.
+Those present introduced themselves.

 Net Control: